opticaltara/Canvas/README.md

 2. Follow the investigation flow or modify any cell
 3. Add your own cells for custom analysis

+## Core Concepts

+Sherlog Canvas operates on a few key concepts:

+### Cells

+A **Cell** is the fundamental unit of work in a Sherlog Canvas notebook.
+Each cell contains a specific piece of code or query, a type (e.g., `sql`, `python`, `logql`, `promql`, `markdown`), and its output.
+Cells can be created manually by the user or automatically by the AI agent based on an investigation query.

+### Dependency Graph

+Sherlog Canvas maintains a **Dependency Graph** to manage the relationships between cells.
+When a cell is modified, the system automatically identifies and re-executes any dependent cells downstream in the graph.
+This reactive nature ensures that the notebook always reflects the latest state of the investigation based on the current inputs and code.
+Dependencies are typically established when one cell references the output or variables defined in another cell (e.g., a Python cell using the results of an SQL query cell).

+### Tool Use (AI Agents)

+When you provide an investigation query (e.g., "Find the source of the 5xx errors in the payment service"), the AI agent system analyzes the request and determines which **Tools** are needed to answer it.
+Each tool corresponds to a specific data source or analysis capability (e.g., querying Prometheus, searching Loki logs, executing SQL against a database).
+The AI agent then generates the necessary cells, populating them with the appropriate queries or code to use these tools.
+The results are then displayed in the respective cell outputs.

+### Example Investigation Flow

+Let's walk through a simple example:

+1.  **User Query**: "Show me the average request latency for the 'checkout' service over the last hour."
+2.  **AI Agent Analysis**: The agent determines that this requires querying Prometheus metrics.
+3.  **Tool Selection**: The agent selects the `prometheus_query` tool.
+4.  **Cell Generation**: The agent creates a new cell of type `promql` with a query like:
+    ```promql
+    avg(rate(http_request_duration_seconds_sum{service="checkout"}[1h])) / avg(rate(http_request_duration_seconds_count{service="checkout"}[1h]))
+    ```
+5.  **Execution**: The cell is executed via the Prometheus MCP server.
+6.  **Output**: The result (the average latency) is displayed in the cell's output panel.
+7.  **User Interaction**: Now, suppose the user wants to see the P99 latency instead.
+They can manually edit the `promql` cell:
+    ```promql
+    histogram_quantile(0.99, sum(rate(http_request_duration_seconds_bucket{service="checkout"}[1h])) by (le))
+    ```
+8.  **Reactivity**: The cell automatically re-executes, showing the updated P99 latency.
+If another cell depended on the output of this cell (e.g., a Python cell plotting the latency), it would also automatically re-execute due to the dependency graph.

+This reactive, AI-assisted workflow allows users to fluidly investigate issues, leveraging automated data gathering and analysis while retaining full control to manually explore and refine the investigation.

 ## Configuration

 Configuration is managed through environment variables with the `SHERLOG_` prefix: